 Low libido affects 15-16% of men and more than double the amount of women.
-However, not enough people talk about it or ask questions like, "does anxiety cause loss of sex drive?"

 In this article, we answer questions like, "how does stress affect a person's sex drive?"
 Continue reading to determine why you might be experiencing issues with low libido.